 The symptoms described above may not necessarily mean that you have a chalazion.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

-For more information, see the Comprehensive Ophthalmology and Cataract Sugery Clinic and the complete Clinic Services listing of the U-M Kellogg Eye Center.
+For more information, see the Comprehensive Ophthalmology and Cataract Surgery Clinic and the complete Clinic Services listing of the U-M Kellogg Eye Center.